orange-lang/orange-docs/language/functions.md

 Any code before a function will be ran before that function executes.
 Likewise, any code after a function will run after that function's return statement is called.

+Aggregate functions are made of three parts: the header, body, and footer.
+The header and footer support any kind of executable statement or expression, but cannot declare new functions.
+The body can only declare functions.
+When the first function is declared, the aggregates body begins.
+The first statement after the final body function begins the footer.

 Aggregate blocks also define a `value` which represent the return value of the functions.
 Using `value`, we can replace the previous example with the much simpler code:

     aggregate {